openedx/openedx-wordpress-ecommerce/docs/source/index.rst

 Open edX Compatibility
 -----------------------

-- Palm or latest
 - Tested from Olive

-**NOTE:** Enrollment of users who are not platform users is only supported for versions after Palm.
+**NOTE:** Enrollment of users who are not platform users is only supported for versions after Quince.

 Releases